google/generative-ai-docs/demos/palm/python/docs-agent/README.md

    ```

    The example above creates a new directory named `data/plain_docs` in the current
+   project directory (for instance, `generative-ai-docs/demos/palm/python/docs-agent/data/plain_docs`).
-   project directory (`$HOME/docs-agent`).
-Then the project uses this `output_path`
+   Then the project uses this `output_path` directory to store the plain text files processed
-   directory to store the plain text files processed from the input Markdown files.
+   from the input Markdown files.

 4. Under the `input` field, define the following entries to specify the directories
    that contain your source Markdown files.